DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-02-10-allowing-heis-to-edit-hesa-records.md

 ---
-title: Allowing HEIs to edit HESA records in Register
+title: Allowing users to edit records imported from HESA in Register
-description: Giving more control to HEIs to correct mistakes themselves
+description: We’ve made it easier for users from higher education authorities to correct mistakes in their data.
 date: 2023-02-10
 related:
   items: